jonnonz1/nz-statute-book/acts/public/1993/electoral-act-1993.md

   (b) if the promoter is a company, by a person who is duly authorised by the board of directors to make the application; or (c) if the promoter is not an individual or a company, by the promoter's representative who is duly authorised by the promoter to make the application.
-(2) An application to be a registered promoter must be made in the form required by the Electoral Commission and set out— (a) the name and contact details of—
+(2) An application to be a registered promoter must be made in the form required by the Electoral Commission and set out— (a) the name, address, phone numbers, and email address (if any) of—
     (i) the promoter; and
     (ii) the person described in subsection (1)﻿(b) or (c) who made the application, if the promoter is not an individual; and
   (b) the names of the persons occupying a position in the body that is comparable with that of a director of a company, if the promoter is not an individual or a company; and